 For example, they do away with the need for you to install any expensive set-up to accept payments.
 You simply need to create the QR Code and place it at the billing desk.
 And customers need nothing more than an internet-connected smartphone to pay their bills.

 It is quite important for any business to get regular customer feedback.
 That’s how you can determine whether your customers are enjoying your services or not.
 It even gives valuable insights into your areas of improvement.

 But getting customer feedback is not an easy job.
 When you give them the link to your feedback form, they have to tediously type it in the browser to access the form and finally fill it.

 A QR Code can make this entire process easier.
 You can create one for your feedback forms and put it out.
 You can add it to the store premises, at the checkout counter, or even on the bills.

 Customers will simply have to scan it to fill out the form.
 No need to manually type the form link.

 Do you have a website for your business?
 It could be to give the latest discounts and deals, evoke awareness about your business, or even help customers order online.
 Then you’d want the customers to visit you online.

 And a Website URL QR Code can help you do that.
 Just create one and place it inside your store premises.
 When scanned, it will take people to your website in no time.

 Similarly, you can also increase your social media following with a Social Media QR Code.
 As customers can scan it, they will see a custom page containing buttons with links to all your social media accounts.
-They can then select their favorite one to follow you online.
+They can then select their favourite one to follow you online.

 11. Increase app downloads